graphitemaster/scope_stack_alloc/README.md

 The manual scope guard function `enter` returns a *frame-index* which can be passed to `leave` to leave that scope.
-Similarly; `cleanup` optionally takes a *frame-index*, all active frames from **one-past** this index passed will be purged (all active objects of those frames will be stroyted.)
+Similarly; `cleanup` optionally takes a *frame-index*, all active frames from **one-past** this index passed will be purged (all active objects of those frames will be destroyed.)
 This is useful for quick *tear-down* situations where the approprate calls to `leave` were not made causing the frame to leak resources (`longjmp` for example.)